 May 18 @ 4pm: African Film Festival (NY) presents A Lot Like You at the Maysles Cinema Institute, followed by a post-screening discussion with Eliaichi Kimaro via Skype.
 Screening together with Curse of an Addict.
 Tickets available HERE.

 April 10 @ 9pm: ALLY screening and panel discussion at Bucknell University.
 Sponsored event of the Multicultural Student Services.

 April 5 @ 12pm: Kimaro will lead a KUOW RadioActive youth media workshop for advanced producers on exploring identity through story.

 February 27 @ 1:30pm: Kimaro will be guest lecturer at University of Washington.

-January 18 @ 5:30pm: ALLY screening/discussion hosted by Wing Luke Museum (Seattle) as part of the War Baby/Love Child exhibit.
-MAVIN Foundation will be our community partners for this screening, and will facilitate the post-screening discussion.
+January 18 @ 5:30pm: A Lot Like You screening/discussion hosted by Wing Luke Museum (Seattle) as part of the War Baby/Love Child exhibit.
+Our community partner, MAVIN Foundation, will facilitate the post-screening discussion.